How Much Is a Solar System For a 2000 Sq Ft House?

 Is a Solar System Worth It for the Whole House?

-For many homeowners, deciding whether solar is “worth it” comes down to one simple question: what does this system really cost over time, and what do I get in return?
-Looking only at the upfront price doesn’t tell the full story.
-A better way to evaluate value is to compare total ownership cost against long-term savings and benefits.
+For many homeowners, the real question is what the system costs over time and what it returns in savings and backup value.
+Looking only at the upfront price does not tell the full story.
+A better approach is to compare total ownership cost with long-term savings and practical benefits.

-For a typical 2,000 sq ft home, solar systems are designed to operate for 20-25 years or more.
-During that time, electricity savings, incentives, and avoided utility rate increases can significantly outweigh the initial investment, especially in states with high energy costs.
+For a typical 2,000 sq ft home, solar systems are designed to operate for 20–25 years or more.
+During that time, electricity savings, avoided utility rate increases, and any available incentives can still outweigh the initial investment, especially in states with high energy costs.
+Residential electricity prices also continued rising into 2026, which is one reason solar can still make economic sense in many markets even without the former 30% federal residential credit.

 | Cost Category | Typical Cost Range | Notes |